open-mmlab/mmdetection/docs/1_exist_data_model.md

 │   │   ├── stuffthingmaps
 ```

-Panoptic segmentation models like PanopticFPN require additional [COCO-panoptic](http://images.cocodataset.org/annotations/panoptic_annotations_trainval2017.zip) datasets, you can download and unzip then move to the coco annotation folder.
+Panoptic segmentation models like PanopticFPN require additional [COCO Panoptic](http://images.cocodataset.org/annotations/panoptic_annotations_trainval2017.zip) datasets, you can download and unzip then move to the coco annotation folder.
 The directory should be like this.

 ```text
 mmdetection